Sthaynny/adaptable_screen/README.md

 ## Usage

 To set the widths and heights based on the build size of your design, use the `AdaptableScreenUtils.init` function to set the sizes.
-Essa função deve ser utilizada ao iniciar a construção do seu aplicativo.
+This function should be used when starting to build your application.

 ```dart
 void main() {